IrinaC91/Manual_Testing_Jira/Manual_Testing_Jira.md

  - The roles are alocated to the team members
  - The requirements are defined and approved
  - The test strategy is developed
- - The project risks are identified and mitigated
+ - The product risks are identified and mitigated
  - The test plan is created and approved

 #### 1.1.3 Exit criteria defined